Quansight-Labs/jupyter-a11y-testing/README.md

    pre-commit install
    ```

-3. Optional- run the hooks against the files in this repository
+3. Optional - run the hooks against the files in this repository

    ```bash
    # run the pre-commit hooks